gakiokevin/alx_python/python-import_modules/README.md

    A  function that divides 2 integers and prints the result.
 - ### 4.
 Raise exception
    A function that raises a type exception.
+- ### 5.
+Raise a message
+  A function that raises a name exception with a message.